Important

 To import your Piano Analytics data into POWER BI, the simplest way is to use the web data connection feature, available in the drop-down menu (Get data > Web).

-This will let you load a REST URL (in XML or JSON format) that you’ll obtain directly from within the Data Query application of Piano Analytics.
+This will let you load an API URL that you’ll obtain directly from within the Data Query application of Piano Analytics.

-Build your query in Data Query, and select the REST API URL relating to your data set.
+Build your query in Data Query, and copy the API URL (GET) relating to your data set.
 Let’s go into Data Query.

-We’ll select the URL that was created, below our data set.
+We’ll select the URL that was created, on the right of our data set:

 Authentication